Sidorenko-Type Inequalities for Pairs of Trees: Homomorphism Density Inequalities Via Entropy

 \section{Homomorphism Density Inequalities Via Entropy}

 The goal of this section is to prove Lemma~\ref{lem:LP}.
-For this, we need some basic properties of the entropy of a discrete random variable.
+As was mentioned earlier, this lemma is implied by results of~\cite{KoppartyRossman11} and so this proof is included for mainly expository purposes.
+For the proof, we need some basic properties of the entropy of a discrete random variable.
 We note that all of the properties of entropy that we use here are completely standard and can be found in many standard references on information theory or probabilistic combinatorics; see, e.g.~\cite[Chapter~15]{AlonSpencer16}.

 \begin{defn} Given a discrete random variable $X$, the \emph{range} of $X$ is defined to be

 \end{defn}

 \begin{defn} The \emph{entropy} of a discrete random variable $X$ is defined to be